List of terms used for Germans: Jiamen (colloquial)

 In Shanghainese, a German can be colloquially called a Jiamen (茄門/茄门), which is an adaptation of the English word "German".

-This word carries a somewhat negative meaning of a stereotypical German being proud, withdrawn, cold and serious.
+This word carries a somewhat negative meaning of a stereotypical German being proud, withdrawn, cold, and serious.
 Today, this phrase, when pronounced as "Ga-Men", can mean "disdainful, indifferent, or uninterested in someone or something".

 Chile

-Among the Mapuche-Huilliche of Futahuillimapu in southern Chile German settlers are known as leupe lonko meaning blond heads.
+Among the Mapuche-Huilliche of Futahuillimapu in southern Chile, German settlers are known as leupe lonko or blond heads.

-Czech Republic

-Because the ethnic Germans lived in the Sudeten mountains and Slavic migration went into the agrarian plateau, the Czech language refers to a German with the name Skopčák (skopchāk), meaning "those getting down the hills".

-This could be used negatively in the context of the Beneš decrees, the Czech and Communist expulsion of nearly 3 million demilitarized Germans supported by the Western powers, while referring to them as a castrated ram (skopec).

-The term was already used in the 1920's 'nationalistic' raids against demilitarized Germans and Jews backed by the new and foreign funded military.
-It was also used to frame sceptical Czechs, who questioned raids on their longtime neighbors by perceived nobodies or the origins of new "Czechs" voters, who settled in the German cities Czech outskirts in the Sudetenland or even not at all.
-After the forced dissolution of Austria-Hungary and the Kingdom of Bohemia, the Western and Socialist backed Czechoslovakia originated from neither German or old Czech rule.

 Finland

-During the Lapland War between Finland and Germany, the terms saku, sakemanni, hunni and lapinpolttaja (burner of Lapland, see: Lapland War) became widely used among the Finnish soldiers, saku and sakemanni being modified from saksalainen (German).
+During the Lapland War between Finland and Germany, the terms saku, sakemanni, hunni, and lapinpolttaja (Lapland arsonist, see: Lapland War) became widely used among the Finnish soldiers; saku and sakemanni being modified from saksalainen (German).

 France

 Boches (pejorative, historical)

 Boches is an apheresis of the word alboche, which in turn is a blend of allemand (French for German) and caboche (slang for head).
 It was used mainly during the First and Second World Wars, and directed especially at German soldiers.